Octave band measurements

 Is octave band measurement necessary for a noise assessment?

 Simply put, no, you do not have to do it as part of a noise assessment.
 It is not a mandatory part of a noise assessment and your noise assessment can be perfectly valid and do its job without it.

 However, if your meter can do octave band measurements then I would advise that you do as it can make your results much more accurate and be extremely useful when it comes to assessing how effective hearing protection is.
 So, you don't have to do it, but if you are buying a noise meter I would recommend you get one which can do it.

 What use are octave band measurements?

 Their main use in a noise assessment comes when you are at the stage of trying to decide if current hearing protection is adequate for the noise risk, or if you are wanting to specify new styles of hearing protection for the site.

-Hearing protectors like plugs and muffs have a figure which they are said to reduce the noise levels by, for example 27dB.
-But, hearing protection does not offer that level of protection at all frequencies and it will be better at some than others.
+Hearing protectors like plugs and muffs have a figure which they are said to reduce the noise levels by, for example 27dB, called the SNR.
+But, hearing protection does not offer that level of protection at all frequencies and it will perform better at some than others.
 So you may get say 27dB of protection at the high pitched frequencies, but maybe only 15dB of protection at the lower frequencies.
-This is all well and good if your noise is also high pitched, but if it loudest at the lower frequencies then this is where the hearing protector is not so good and the people wearing it will be exposed to more noise, and maybe enough that they are still at risk of hearing loss.
+This is all well and good if your noise is also high pitched, but if the noise is loudest at the lower frequencies then this is where the hearing protector is not so good and the people wearing it will be exposed to more noise, and it may be so much that they are still at risk of hearing loss.